Procedure Guide ·Neuter ·2026

 Recovery & Aftercare

 Recovery takes 7-10 days.
-Restrict activity and prevent jumping or rough play.
-Use an e-collar to stop licking.
-Check the incision daily for redness, swelling, or discharge.
-Some swelling of the scrotum is normal for the first few days.
+Restrict activity, prevent jumping.
+Use e-collar to stop licking.
+Check incision daily for redness, swelling, discharge.
+Scrotal swelling is normal for the first few days.
 Pain medication for 2-3 days.
 Full recovery in 7-10 days

 Total Cost - $150-$600